-In history we explore the lives of famous people and past events in Britain and the world.
-We aim to give the children as much first-hand experience as possible through a programme of visits and visitors, as well as referencing primary historical sources such as our old school log books.
+In History we explore the lives of famous people and past events in Britain and the world.
+We aim to give the children as much first-hand experience as possible through a programme of visits and visitors.
 Our teaching aims to give children a comparison between the lives of people in the past and their own lives.